 Following my time in Norway, I had a brief stay in Salzburg, and an even shorter stay in Malta, before returning to Sweden, where I wrote “Performing in The Zone”.
 Since the successful release of that book in July 2009, I’ve given 1-on-1 performance coaching as well as lectures about performance psychology at various universities.

 In 2010 I began making significant progress in recovering from embouchure focal dystonia, and have since then returned to trumpet playing at a professional level.
-Thesedays, I devote a great deal of my time to helping others recover from task-specific focal dystonia symptoms.
-I also now work regularly as a conductor, and am head of music at Ålesund Cultural School.
+I also now work as a conductor, composer, and am head of music at Ålesund Cultural School.

 Although English is my first language, I’m also fluent in Swedish, and comfortable with both Norwegian and Danish.